How to Assess French Level for a Homeschool Child

 And if you’re wondering how often to do this, a simple 8–12 week rhythm usually works best.

-The best data I get is not from a formal quiz.
+This is what makes it possible to assess French level for a homeschool child without a formal quiz.
 It is the message I receive from a parent saying their child ran to them immediately after class to explain exactly what we just learned.
 Those tiny, real world moments are the true markers of fluency.

 I love hearing that a student recognized a word in a recipe while watching a cooking channel or that they suddenly felt the urge to tell you what a specific word means in French during dinner.
 These “after effects” show that the language is moving from the laptop screen into their real lives.
 I provide the structure and the digital classroom, but you are the one who see the sparks fly once the lesson is over.
 When we share those observations, we get the real story of their success.